-Contract Compliance is responsible for the management of correctional contracts.
-The division’s subject matter experts offer valuable information to ensure correctional contracts contain provisions for required products and services.
-Management and oversight of these contracts help to ensure products and services are provided as agreed.
-Attention to timeliness, along with appropriateness with regard to quality, quantity, and cost, is paramount.
-In addition to the three largest contracts (services for inmate healthcare, food, and commissary), this section also handles numerous other contracts, such as waste management, laundry chemicals, and the like.
+The Contract Compliance Unit is responsible for the management of correctional contracts.
+Subject matter experts offer valuable information ensuring correctional contracts contain provisions for required products and services.
+Management and oversight of these contracts help ensure products and services are provided as agreed.
+Attention to timeliness, along with appropriateness with regard to quality, quantity, and cost is paramount.
+In addition to the three largest contracts (services for inmate healthcare, food, and commissary), this unit also handles numerous other contracts, such as waste management, laundry and pest control.

 Inmate Healthcare Services

 As the largest correctional contract, inmate healthcare services encompass all aspects of healthcare – medical, mental health, and dental care.
-Starting at Intake, inmates are medically screened, assessed and evaluated.
+Starting at Intake, inmates are medically screened, assessed, and evaluated.
 Under a responsible physician, healthcare services (which include treatment, medications, education, etc.) are provided as ordered.
 To assist them in obtaining healthcare services in the community, many inmate/patients also receive healthcare discharge planning services.
-Under the oversight of the Corrections Contract Compliance Division, the healthcare services are currently contracted to and provided by Armor Correctional Health Services, Inc.
+Under the oversight of the Corrections Contract Compliance Division, the healthcare services are currently contracted to and provided by Wellpath LLC.

 Inmate Food Services

 From acquiring the ingredients to preparing and cooking the food, inmate food services provides inmates with meals that have been planned and approved by a registered dietitian.
 Inmates receive three meals each day with accommodations made for those approved for special dietary requirements.
 This unit also provides three meals per day for the local Homeless Resource Center.
 The inmate food services are currently contracted to and provided by Trinity Services Group, Inc.